ahmeed-dhon/door-sre-test/README.md

 ### nodejs-service
 - Code source: ttps://www.tutorialsteacher.com/nodejs/create-nodejs-web-server
 - This one is quite straightforward, just copy the server.js file to the nodejs Docker image then run the nodejs server as is
+- The NodeJS service will run on port 5000

 ### Jenkinsfile
 - The CI/CD process is assumed to use Jenkins
 - The docker image repository will be using AWS ECR (the account number is just for example)
+- All of the credentials used in this part is already saved as Jenkins Environment Variable
 - Stages explanation
 	- `stage ('Checkout')` Jenkins will checkout the code repository and set the directory name as `dist`
 	- `stage ('Docker Linter for golang') ` and `stage ('Docker Linter for nodejs")` this stage will do basic docker linter to check any error inside the dockerfile